Hanro50/MSMC/README.md

     fastLaunch: (callback: (r: result) => void, type: framework, updates?: (info: update) => void, prompt?: prompt, properties?: windowProperties) => void
 }
 ```
+# Dependencies: Fetch
+> An implementation of the fetch API needs to be provided by your launcher to MSMC.
+The reason this is not a fixed dependency is because multiple libraries satisfy this requirement.
+### NWJS
+> If you're already using this GUI framework.
+A variant of Fetch is already available in global scope and will thus be selected by msmc automatically. <b>You do not need to manually add fetch.</b>
+### Electron
+> Electron does not provide an implementation of fetch to the node backend.
+It is recommended not to use the implementation of fetch provided by the frontend.
+This is mostly due to potential issues with cores you'll have if you ignore this warning.
+### Recommended
+> Two fetch implementations msmc is tested against is <a href="https://www.npmjs.com/package/node-fetch">node-fetch</a> and <a href="https://www.npmjs.com/package/electron-fetch">electron-fetch</a>.
+If either are present then MSMC will pull them down automatically.
+If you however want to specify an implementation of fetch msmc should use.
+Please see the <a href="#setfetch">setFetch</a> function for more information!.

 # Final notes
-This module is ES6 compatible.
+> This module is ES6 compatible.
 [This mostly affects typescript users]
 # Credit
-Based off the Oauth2 flow outline on <a href="https://wiki.vg/Microsoft_Authentication_Scheme"> this site</a>
+> Based off the Oauth2 flow outline on <a href="https://wiki.vg/Microsoft_Authentication_Scheme"> this site</a>
 ###### Please report any type file bugs asap